 3. Rising values of second hand machinery — good quality farm machinery and vehicles can command a strong resale price on the second hand market, with most values depreciating at a slower rate compared to an average new car.
-And at times when the pound falls in value, prices of used machinery can increase further thanks to increased prices for imports.
+And at times when the pound falls in value, prices of used machinery and replacement parts can increase further thanks to increased prices for imports.

 4. You diversify into new business areas — farmers who look outside of agriculture for additional revenue streams should consider what’s covered under their existing insurance policy.
 Opening a farm shop or setting up a campsite may be a good way to attract paying guests but you need to know you’re covered should anything go wrong.

 5. You forget to tell your insurer about changes to buildings — in the same way that extending or altering your business can change its value and cover, if you fail to let your insurer know of any changes to any buildings you could find its true value isn’t paid out in the event of a claim.
 You usually have an obligation under your insurance policy to report any changes that materially affect your insurance cover.

 6. You miscalculate the cover you need — a common mistake that many people make when it comes to insurance is only looking at covering the market value of property.
 If a building is destroyed in a fire there could be additional costs to consider, from professional fees to extra rebuild costs such as those to source specialist materials or tradesmen.

 7. You bring in new machinery to meet increased seasonal demand — if you are using new machinery and vehicles to increase your production make sure you tell your insurer.
 In the event that they break down or are stolen you don’t want to discover they aren’t covered under your policy.